pavsaund/pavsaund.com/site/content/post/2019-10-03-adding-a-now-page.md

 ## The time is Now

 For some reason, the story of the first follower has stuck with me.
-It's powerful when another person echoes your voice, or if you choose to echo anothers.
+It's powerful when another person echoes your voice, or if you choose to echo another's.
 It seems the effects of being that first follower can have long-tail impact.
 I realised while re-reading Derek's original now-post that his first follower was [Gregory Brown](https://practicingdeveloper.com/now/), a person who [has been influential](https://codingwithempathy.com/2016/12/27/reflecting-on-2016/) on my journey.

 It's taken me a few years, but the time has finally come to put up my [Now-page](/now).
 Perhaps a little too much overlap to an about page - but I suppose it will evolve.

-To get more info about Now-pages, check out: [nownownow.com/about](https://nownownow.com/about)
+To get more info about Now-pages, check out: [nownownow.com/about](https://nownownow.com/about).
+Also, check out [my profile on nownownow.com](https://nownownow.com/p/00tQ)